 - Get education.
 Similarly, you could invest in your education.
 These days, there are countless sources of information online to consult; you could sign up for a class with a university, or simply watch a highly detailed YouTube channel.
 In any case, getting exposure to information from your chosen backup career field early can help you prepare for it—and make sure it’s something that truly interests you.

 - Start a side gig.
 If you’re especially interested in generating extra income from your backup career plan, you could consider starting a side gig.
+Consider online writing jobs or other freelance opportunities.
 You can spend a few hours a week (or more) on your side gig, making extra money while simultaneously developing your skills, and if you lose or quit your current job, you can dive into it full-time.

 - Build your professional network.
 It never hurts to build your professional network.
 As you add more people to your contacts list, you’ll learn more about the different career paths available in your city, and you’ll also have people to reach out to when you’re in the market for a new job.